 4. What is the main criterion used by the World Bank in classifying different countries?
 What are the limitations of this criterion, if any?

-- Other important factors including literacy rate, infant mortality rate, healthcare are ignored while classifying the countries.
+- Other important factors, including literacy rate, infant mortality rate, and healthcare, are ignored while classifying the countries.

 - The economy of the country cannot determine the development of the country.

 5. In what respects is the criterion used by the UNDP for measuring development different from the one used by the World Bank?

 Answer: The criterion used by UNDP is different from the one used by the World Bank because UNDP compares countries based on the educational level of the people, their health status and per capita income.
 This is in contrast with the method used by the World Bank because it only calculates the per capita income for measuring development.